 On May 5, 2021, we completed the acquisition of Bridg for purchase consideration of \$578.9 million.
 The purchase consideration consisted of a \$350.0 million cash purchase price, subject to \$2.8 million of adjustments and escrows, and contingent consideration with an initial fair value of \$230.9 million related to additional potential future payments.
-Under the Merger Agreement, the potential payment to be paid after the determination or agreement of the first payment amount (the "First Anniversary Payment") was to be equal to 20 times the difference between the U.S. annualized recurring revenue ("ARR"), based on revenue in April 2022, and \$12.5 million.
-The potential payment to be paid after the determination or agreement of the second payment amount (the "Second Anniversary Payment") is equal to 15 times the difference between the ARR for customers as of the first anniversary, based on the April 2023 revenue, and the prior ARR at the first anniversary, based on the April 2022 revenue.
-At least 30% of each of the First Anniversary Payment and the Second Anniversary Payment is required to be paid in cash, with the remainder to be paid in cash or our common stock, at our option.
-For the portion of the First Anniversary Payment or Second Anniversary Payment in our common stock, the number of shares is determined by dividing the amount of the payment by the trailing 20-day volume-weighted average price ending on the first anniversary date or second anniversary date, as applicable.
+Under the Merger Agreement, the potential payment to be paid within approximately 2 business days of the determination or agreement of the first payment amount (the "First Anniversary Payment") is to be equal to 20 times the difference between the U.S. annualized recurring revenue ("ARR"), based on revenue in April 2022, and \$12.5 million.
+The potential payment to be paid within approximately 2 business days of the determination of the second payment amount (the "Second Anniversary Payment") will be equal to 15 times the difference between the ARR for customers as of the first anniversary, based on the April 2023 revenue, and the prior ARR at the first anniversary.
+At least 30% of each of the First Anniversary Payment and the Second Anniversary Payment or Second Anniversary Payment in our common stock, the number of shares will be determined by dividing the amount of the payment by the trailing 20-day volume-weighted average price ending on the first anniversary date or second anniversary date, as applicable.
 We also assumed unvested options to purchase Bridg's common stock and attributed \$0.8 million of their fair value to the pre-combination service period.
+ARR is a performance metric defined within Item 2.
 "Management's Discussion and Analysis of Financial Condition and Results of Operations".
-Refer to Note 9-Fair Value Measurements and Note 1-Overview of Business and Basis of Presentation for further information.
+Refer to Note 8-Fair Value Measurements and Note 12-Subsequent events for further information.